pigeongcc/bears-detection/README.md

 ## Binary Classification

-I decided to help YOLO by "filtering out" the images without bears.
+I decided to help YOLO by "filtering out" the images without brown bears.
 For this purpose, I trained **a binary classifier with high recall value**.

 I chose **ResNet152** as it's a strong CNN architecture and fine-tuned it to classify if there is a brown bear on an image, or not.
-The last *conv* block and a fully-connected head of ResNet152 were fine-tuned (in total, .. parameters out of ).
+The last *conv* block and a fully-connected head of ResNet152 were fine-tuned (in total, 14968834/58147906 parameters, or 26%).

 The unfreezed part of the ResNet152 is highlighted with red:
 <img src="https://user-images.githubusercontent.com/48735488/228044361-05fc68c0-47c3-4fcf-b6db-96c1b5f7f72a.png" width=80% height=80%>